OpenLocalizationTestOrg/azure-docs-pr-test.ru-RU/articles/sql-database/scripts/sql-database-sync-data-between-sql-databases.md

                                -DatabaseName $DatabaseName `
                                -SyncGroupName $SyncGroupName

-# Check hello sync log and wait until hello first sync succeeded
+# Check the sync log and wait until the first sync succeeded
-Write-Host "Check hello sync log"
+Write-Host "Check the sync log"
 $IsSucceeded = $false
 For ($i = 0; ($i -lt 300) -and (-not $IsSucceeded); $i = $i + 10)
 {